WELCOME TO DAVID GOLD & ASSOCIATES

 This service might be of particular interest and benefit where the litigation is outside the UK and the client is working with local lawyers, where it is felt that bringing in an experienced UK litigator might help achieve a commercial solution or, at the very least, enable the client to be better informed of progress in the action.

-In the 3 years the firm has been established, David Gold & Associates has advised in relation to a variety of different issues ranging from disputes concerning partnerships, claims against banks, fraud, and contractual disputes.
+David Gold & Associates has advised in relation to a variety of different issues ranging from disputes concerning partnerships, claims against banks, fraud, and contractual disputes.

 In August 201o, Lord Gold (then David Gold) was appointed by the U.S. Department of Justice as Corporate Monitor of BAE Systems plc, a role that continued until the end of August 2013.

 Corporate Monitoring is a relatively new practice area that has developed in the USA and involves the imposition of an independent third party by a government agency or department upon a corporation to verify that there has been compliance with the terms of the settlement agreement with government.
 Whilst monitors have been appointed in the UK, this has either been a US appointment (often following an FCPA investigation), because the corporation has some US connection that has provided the US authorities with jurisdiction or the corporation has voluntarily submitted to monitoring.
 Accordingly, with the approval of the Attorney General and the Court, in appropriate cases the Serious Fraud Office has approved the appointment of monitors in return for a guilty plea.
 With the passing of the Bribery Act 2010 and the introduction of Deferred Prosecution Agreements, it is likely that the appointment of monitors will increase.